Crochet 8 – 10 Years Old Hat

-Think charity.
-With peer pressure and overwhelmingly bullies in the school system today, crocheting a hat without a lot of flash for kids doesn’t make them a target in the winter time.
-Some bullies think it’s cool to be hat no hats and mitts in the winter time.
-Myself, I fell to the peer pressure.
+Think about charity.
+With peer pressure and overwhelmingly bullies in the school system today, crocheting a hat without a lot of flash for kids doesn’t make them a target in the wintertime.
+Some bullies think it’s cool to be hat no hats and mitts in the wintertime.
+Myself, I fell to peer pressure.
 In retrospect, it was dumb of me.
 Being warm in freezing temps should never be perceived as uncool.
 With today’s fashion options, if we can make fashion fun and in this case non-flashy, everyone can be warm and bullies can concentrate on other things.

 Stitch it Forward

 The project above is from this Lookbook.
-In this article is one specific pattern and I have a tutorial that matches it for those who need an extra helping hand with the instructions and skills needed to complete the project.
+This article is one specific pattern and I have a tutorial that matches it for those who need an extra helping hand with the instructions and skills needed to complete the project.